jaeho0726/jaehoshim.github.io/_pages/about.md

 📚 I am currently minoring in **Bachelor of Science, Data Science**.

-🪖 I currently serve in Republic of Korea Air Force with a speciality in assistant of drill instructor of the 4th Airman Training Squadron.
+🪖 I currently serve in **Republic of Korea Air Force** with a speciality in **Assistant of Drill Instructor of the 4th Airman Training Squadron**.

 💡 I am interested in ___.

 🚨 This website is currently on development stage. <!-- change it later -->

 # Experiences

 ## Projects
 ### Chelsea Touchbox Passion Project